mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 SCHC Padding:
 : Padding in SCHC is used to align data to a specific boundary (typically byte-aligned or 8-bit aligned) to meet the requirements of the underlying link layer protocol or encryption algorithm.
 Padding bits are often zero or follow a pattern but do not contain significant data.
 In Diet-ESP, the SCHC padding is added in the CTEC strata to align the packet for encryption.

+In Diet-ESP, the SCHC padding is added in the CTEC strata to align the packet for encryption.
+However, after SCHC padding, additional ESP padding may be applied before encryption to align the packet with the required block size specified by the encryption algorithm.
 The resulting IP/ESP packet size is variable.
 In some networks, the packet will require fragmentation before transmission over the wire.
 Fragmentation is out of the scope of this document since it is dependent on the layer 2 technology.

 {{tab-diet-esp-compressed-pck}} illustrates how the final compressed packet looks when using SCHC compression for ESP headers in the Diet-ESP profile.